Navigating zoning and land planning regulations can be difficult without the guidance of our land use attorney in New Jersey.

 - Mail and post a notice of your construction activity.

-- Present the evidence of a public hearing to convince the board to grant the required approval.
+- Submit the evidence of a public hearing to convince the board to grant the required approval.

 2# The Neighbor Wants To Build